ntrel/vdev/arg-infer.md

 ```rust
 fn print(v T) {...}
 ```
 The problem with this is that T might be an actual type in scope, in which case `print` is non-generic.
+Even if T is not in scope, `print` now looks like an ordinary function.

+More complex inference
+---
-For a more complex example, https://vlang.io/docs#generics has a generic method:
+https://vlang.io/docs#generics has a generic method:
 ```rust
 fn (r Repo<T>) find_by_id(id int) T? {...}
 ```